 I definitely noticed people looking fondly or interestedly down at them when we paused for a 10 minute break and disembarked at Red Deer so the driver could unload some cargo from the storage wagon for whatever side hustle he had going.
 Definitely not disdainfully.
 Definitely not thinking their owner was weird.

 Other than that, the trip back was uneventful and swift.
-My phone was at 6% battery by the time I boarded the bus, and had completely drained by the time we arrived in Edmonton, so my last couple pictures from the trip were this one, a building that Nak apparently owns (it actually stands for Red Deer College):
+My phone was at 6% battery by the time I boarded the bus, and had completely drained by the time we arrived in Edmonton, so my last couple pictures from the trip were this one, a building that reminded me of Nak since RDC is a nickname that he uses online (it actually stands for Red Deer College):

 And this one, a shot of the boundless blue sky, bereft of clouds, taken during our break at Red Deer:

 While I do not like the cowboy western aesthetic or theme, scenes like this, and the rolling fields of cows, canola, and crops on the way to and from Calgary, definitely set in me the kind of longing for a dream of distant and boundless freedom that I’m sure infects many people who do actually love this Western aesthetic and style, and those who choose to live out here in the rural prairies.
 I might not altogether fancy it, but I do understand it!
 And can you imagine what the stars would look like at night?
 I really need to get into astrophotography.